 The museum at Longines’ St Imier HQ is a near-bottomless inspiration for the venerable brand’s ongoing ‘Heritage’ collection – a line kickstarted in 2007 with the now-cult-collectible (no-date-display) Legend Diver.

-This latest Heritage revival goes even further back, reviving the very first Longines diving watch of 1959, but going even deeper down – to 300 metres’ water resistance.
+This latest Heritage revival goes even further back, reviving the very first Longines diving watch of 1959, but going even deeper down – to 300 meters’ water resistance.
 The flawless gleam of that black-PVD-coated bezel just begs to be twizzled at first sight.
+Buy Now:

 Omega Seamaster Diver 300M